samkenxstream/turnkey-triumph-326606_SamKenX-dbtester/README.md

 All logs and results can be found at https://console.cloud.google.com/storage/browser/dbtester-results

 - Google Cloud Compute Engine
-- 3 machines of 8 vCPUs + 1 6GB Memory + 50 GB SSD
-- 1 machine(client) of 16 vCPUs + 30 GB Memory + 50 GB SSD
+- 4 machines of 16 vCPUs + 30 GB Memory + 150 GB SSD (1 for client)
 - Ubuntu 16.10
 - etcd v3.1 (Go 1.7.4)
 - Zookeeper r3.4.9